ParamTatva-org/param-tatva-sim/README.md

-# 卍 Param Tatva Simulation — How universe came into existence, and continues to do so? 卍
+# 卍 Param Tatva Simulation 卍
+## Question: How universe came into existence, and continues to do so?
+## Answer: Let's find out.

 ⚛️ **Particles + Forces + Detector Simulation**
 This repository implements the **Param Tatva Simulation**, a unifying framework inspired by string theory, where **Param Tatva** (the fundamental string) gives rise to both particles and forces.